Cogges/cogges.github.io/alpha.md

 A great opportunity to explore the Christian faith and ask questions about life.

-Join us for pour Alpha Supper on Thursday 11th January at 7pm Evening Alpha: Starting 18th January on Thursdays 7-9.30pm at Cogges Church Centre, with dinner included.
+Join us for our Alpha Supper on Thursday 11th January at 7pm Evening Alpha: Starting 18th January on Thursdays 7-9.30pm at Cogges Church Centre, with dinner included.
 Daytime Alpha: Starting 19th January on Fridays 9.30-11.30pm at Cogges Church Centre, starting with tea & coffee.